 Some say I am just too sensitive when I complain that it still hurts my ears and heart to overhear small children, teenagers in casual public conversation, or programs and movies on my own television, emit that violent word that represents such abuse or condemnation.
 The intent voiced is often the same — to shock, annoy or impress others with one’s contempt for those in ear-shot.
 And the very people who worry about how public discourse or images in the media might incite others to acts of violence, are often complacently using violent words in their own offices, meetings, schools and homes.

-Words matter.
-They are powerful symbols with meaning.
+Words are powerful symbols with meaning.
 Many cultures throughout history have used colorful and specific names for their children that might set a blessing or tone for a person’s life.
 Jesus Christ was called the Word in John 1:1,2 (NIV): “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.”
 Back in Genesis God employed the Word and spoke acts of creation for our world.
 Solomon, the wisest man to live, devoted many verses about words in Proverbs: “Reckless words pierce like a sword, but the tongue of the wise brings healing” (Proverbs 12:18).

 Human words are capable of damaging the peace and dignity that God created.
 Yet I am confident that God will have the last word.